Qowaiv/qowaiv-js/README.md

 const svo = PostalCode.parse(''); // undefined.
 ```

-To not to have to rely on try-catch every SVO has an `tryParse` alternative.
+To not have to rely on try-catch, every SVO has a `tryParse` alternative.
-This resturns an `Unparsable` object, containing an error message and the
+This returns an `Unparsable` object, containing an error message and the
-attempted value once a value can not be parsed, this allows clean code to
+attempted value once a value can not be parsed.
+This allows clean code to
 handle the unparsable state:

 ``` TypeScript